matanr1/CTFs/Matrix2021/Forensics/The_Best_of_Times/the_best_of_times.md

                 break
 ```

-We can see a pattern  45 00 every 20 bytes
+We can see a pattern  45 00 every 20 bytes:

 ![](images/pattern.png)

 Lets arrange the bytes in groups of 20 bytes: